-While this study establishes that PspA is a member of the ESCRT-III family, this membership has been confirmed for PspA related bacterial IM30/Vipp1 proteins by two independent studies: first, derived from bioinformatic analysis and followed by single-particle cryo-EM of IM30/Vipp1 rings revealed a conserved ESCRT-III fold (Liu et al., this issue of Cell).
-Second, the cryo-EM single-particle structure of IM30/Vipp1 rings as well as in situ cryo-EM studies revealed the presence of Vipp1 rods in Chlamydomonas reinhardtii (Gupta et al., this issue of Cell).
-These studies also show the structural diversity, as IM30/Vipp1 forms rings in cyanobacteria, whereas cyanobacterial PspA and IM30/Vipp1 of Chlamydomonas reinhardtii form rods.
-The physiological impact and consequences of rings vs. rods are currently still open questions.
-Based on cryo-electron tomography analyses, using PspA reconstituted with membranes, we here propose a sequence of events leading to either membrane fusion or fission.
+we here propose a sequence of events leading to either membrane fusion or fission.
 However, this sequence was not directly determined by our cryo-EM experiment.
 Instead, the model was derived from images that were assembled in a sequence, showing the recorded structures as putative stages of a continuous membrane remodeling process.
 Short-lived intermediates, however, are notoriously difficult to capture by cryo-EM and, therefore, could be missing in our model.
-In addition, the here determined PspA rod structures do not allow to describe the molecular mechanism of membrane remodeling.
-When lipid tubule density was present in the PspA EPL structure, helix $\alpha 0$ was detectable, yet the exact conformations of the lipid-interacting residues remain elusive.
-The prominent role of the helix $\alpha 1/\alpha 2$ hairpin ($\alpha 2/\alpha 3$ in IM30 nomenclature) in membrane fusion or fission, as identified analyzing the closely related Synechocystis IM30/Vipp1 (Thurotte and Schneider, 2019), could not be directly visualized or clarified here.
+In addition, the PspA rod structures determined here do not allow the detailed description of the molecular mechanism of membrane remodeling.
+When lipid tubule density was present in the PspA EPL structure, helix α0 was detectable, yet the exact conformations of the lipid-interacting residues remain open at the given resolution.
+The prominent role of the helix $\alpha 1/$ α 2 hairpin (α 2/ α 3 in IM30 nomenclature) in membrane fusion or fission, as identified analyzing the closely related Synechocystis IM30/Vipp1 (Thurotte and Schneider, 2019), could not be directly visualized or clarified here.
 Moreover, how PspA interaction gives rise to the increased bilayer thickness in the observed post-fusion membranes remains unclear.
 Better resolution of these intermediate structures could reveal the exact paths leading to fusion or fission and may even clarify how the PspA membrane remodeling machinery also accomplishes the different roles of membrane protection in vivo (Kleerebezem et al., 1996; Kobayashi et al., 1998, 2007).

-Our study reveals many functional details on PspA's membrane remodeling activities based on cryo-EM structures, while it also raises a series of new questions on the functional relationship between bacterial PspA/IM30/LiaH and the eukaryotic ESCRT-III proteins: Are the observed PspA's remodeling activities fully transferable to the diversity of activities of eukaryotic ESCRT-III proteins?
+Our study reveals many functional details on PspA's membrane remodeling activities based on cryo-EM structures, while it also raises a series of new questions on the functional relationship between bacterial PspA/IM30/LiaH and the eukaryotic ESCRT-III proteins: are the observed PspA's remodeling activities fully transferable to the diversity of activities of eukaryotic ESCRT-III proteins?
 Do even the prokaryotic IM30 or LiaH share the same mechanisms of membrane remodeling?
-Do, in analogy to eukaryotic ESCRT-III, regulators exist in vivo that direct PspA's membrane remodeling activities to fulfill different functions in membrane organization, repair and maintenance?
+Do, in analogy to eukaryotic ESCRT-III, regulators exist in vivo that direct PspA's membrane remodeling activities to fulfill different functions in membrane organization, repair, and maintenance?
 To address these open questions, it will be important to conduct further mechanistic studies, including structural work, to develop a more general framework for the membrane remodeling activity of the ESCRT-III protein family as a whole.